wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-libnvmmio.markdown

 maps the file into the virtual address space and returns the file descriptor.
 Per-file metadata is also allocated on a persistent heap.
 Libnvmmio also maintains an internal mapping that associates the file descriptor as well as the virtual address range allocated to the opened file with the per-file metadata.
+On file reads and writes, libnvmmio translates the operations to the corresponding load and store sequences on the virtual address space of the mapped file.
+Extra log entries may also be generated to support failure atomicity (which we cover later).
+None of these operations will invoke system calls, nor do they require the heavyweight file system stack.
+As a result, libnvmmio can be implemented entirely in the user space and it effectively reduces the cost of system calls and the file system stack.